physionetchallenges/physionetchallenges.github.io/2024/submissions/index.md

 ### <a name="python"></a>Python-specific instructions

-1. You can use our Python example code ([link](https://github.com/physionetchallenges/python-example-2024.git)) as a template.
-Consider cloning or downloading this repository, replacing our code with your code, and adding the updated files to your repository.
+1. You can use our [Python example code](https://github.com/physionetchallenges/python-example-2024.git) as a template.
+Please clone or download this repository, replace our code with your code, and push or upload the files to your repository.
 2. `Dockerfile`: Update to specify the version of Python that you are using on your machine.
 Add any additional packages that you need.
 Do not change the name or location of this file.
 The structure of this file is important, especially the 3 lines that are marked as "DO NOT EDIT".
 3. `requirements.txt`: Add Python packages to be installed with `pip`.
 Specify the versions of these packages that you are using on your machine.
 Remove unnecessary packages that your code does not need.
 4. `AUTHORS.txt`, `LICENSE.txt`, `README.md`: Update as appropriate.
 Please include your authors.
 Unfortunately, our submission system will be unable to read your README file to change how we run your code.